October Health – 2025 Report

 Effects of High Productivity Stress on an Economy

-Encouraging companies to implement tools like Panda's digital group sessions and mental health assessments can help mitigate productivity stress by fostering a supportive work environment.
+Supporting employees with tools like Panda’s digital group sessions and mental health assessments can help mitigate productivity stress and promote a healthier workforce, positively impacting the economy.

 What can government do to assist?

-Encourage flexible work hours, remote work options, and reasonable workloads to reduce burnout.
+Encourage flexible work hours, remote work options, and mandatory paid leave to reduce burnout and stress.

 What can businesses do to assist their employees?